SRA-VJTI/Pixels_Seminar/1_cpp_basics/readme.md

 	return 0;
 }
 ```
-2. **Explicit Type Conversion:** This process is also called type casting and it is user-defined.
+ 2.**Explicit Type Conversion:** This process is also called type casting and it is user-defined.
 Here the user can typecast the result to make it of a particular data type.

-**Synatx:**
+**Syntax:**

 **`(type)expression`**